WeWatchWall/stark-speech/README.md

 Main();
 ```

+Obviously this method will not usually work without without a network connection.
+Further, at least for mobile, the screen needs to be on.

 c.
 Listen for Hotword (Offline)

 ```typescript
 import StarkSpeech from 'stark-speech';

 async function Main () {
   // ... initialize